cherries-to/mini-deluxe/README.md

 # mini-deluxe

-Minimal web server for Bun.js. mini-deluxe extends `Bun.serve()` and creates a simple wrapper with useful features such as handlers, handler modes, websocket support, and more.
+Minimal web server for Bun.js. mini-deluxe extends `Bun.serve()` and creates a simple wrapper with useful features such as handlers, handler modes, ~~websocket support,~~ and more.

-This whole library is under 1000 lines and will always be.
+The library will always strive to be small

 ## Specification

 - Custom Handlers
-- File-only mode
-- ~~WebSockets~~ (Not currently supported...yet)
+- Host from a directory (similar to how http.server from Python does it)
 - Very easy to understand configuration
 - Ease of use handler builders
 - Handlers recieve input from PHP-like arguments
+- ~~WebSockets~~ (Not currently supported...yet)

 To install dependencies: